 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Sharing high-quality images online is crucial.
 It can not emphasize enough if you are interested in building a successful Etsy shop.

 The first step is to purchase a good camera to take great pictures of your work.
-If you don’t want to spend any money on a new camera in the beginning, use the one on your phone.
-Smartphones have decent cameras, but if you are interested in selling prints of your original artwork, you need more than a nice camera.
+If you don’t want to spend money on a new camera initially, use the one on your phone.
+Smartphones have decent cameras, but if you’re going to sell prints of your original artwork, you need more than an excellent camera.
 You will want to invest in a digital camera.